eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 > The "front" page of a website.

-**legislative bodies**
+**Legislative bodies**

->In general, capitalize the proper name of a specific legistlative body abroad: _Parlinment_
+>In general, capitalize the proper name of a specific legislative body abroad: _Parliament_.

->The principle applies also to individual houses of the nation's legislature: _Senate, Congress_
+>The principle applies also to individual houses of the nation's legislature: _Senate, Congress_.

 >Do not capitalize this adjective unless it begins a sentence.